EnderPey/Shakespear/README.md

 ## Training
 The model is trained using a batched approach, where it processes multiple independent sequences in parallel.
 At each iteration, a batch of input sequences and their corresponding target sequences are sampled from the training data.
 The model computes the logits for the input sequences, and the loss is calculated using cross-entropy between the logits and the target sequences.

-For the GPTmodel, I implemented batch accumelation where I simulated large match sizes by acumelating losses together.
+For the GPT model, I implemented batch accumulation, simulating large batch sizes by accumulating losses across iterations.
 This allows me to use larger batch sizes and sequence lengths without using a larger memory and instead sacrifising it for time training.

 The gradients of the loss with respect to the model's parameters are computed using backpropagation, and the optimizer updates the model's weights accordingly.